Key features

 Default team email address

-Every workspace in Thena gets a default email address that can be used out of the box.
-No setup required.
-Share it with your customers, and any email sent to that address automatically creates a ticket.
+Every workspace in Thena gets a default email address that can be used out of the

 - Great for getting started quickly